medoshawlin/medo/README.md

 # PseudoParser
-A parser for OIGCSE Pseudocode (WIP).
+A parser for IGCSE Pseudocode (WIP).